| Home | Bookmark | Tell | Active petitions in over 75 countries | World Times |

 clergytojustice@gmail.com

-Since the publication of the Ryan report, the government has done as little as possible under pressure from the victims and the public as they wait for this issue to blow over.
+Since the publication of the Ryan and Murphy reports, the government has done as little as possible under pressure from the victims and the public as they wait for this issue to blow over.
 The government, the religious and the media are talking about compensation but few are talking about bringing prosecutions.
 If as many people as possible sign this petition it will be evidence of the anger of the Irish and international public and our insistence that these criminals be brought to justice.

 Thank you for your support.